Costs and Financial Aid

 Honors Alumni Scholarship

 Honors Alumni Scholarships are granted to Institute alumni who have achieved at least a 3.0 GPA in their prior year Au Sable courses.
-It is an automatic grant of US $300 per course.
+It is an automatic grant of US $75 per credit.

 Recipients of the Au Sable Honors Alumni Scholarship may also qualify for additional financial assistance.